DKFZ-ODCF/IndelCallingWorkflow/README.md

 ```

 The name of the Conda environment is arbitrary but needs to be consistent with the `condaEnvironmentName` variable.
 The default for that variable is set in `resources/configurationFiles/analysisIndelCalling.xml`.

+## Data Requirements

+There are quite extensive requirements in annotation etc. data required for the workflow.
+Please have a look at the file `resources/configurationFiles/analysisIndelCalling.xml`.
+Note that all VCF files need to be indexed with tabix.